MahammadRafi06/Migration_micro/my-website/docs/getting-started/platform-overview.md

 The Armada Edge Platform addresses these challenges by providing:

-#### ⚡ Real-time Processing
+#### Real-time Processing
-Process data directly at the source, enabling **immediate insights and actions** without cloud roundtrips.
+Process data directly at the source, enabling immediate insights and actions without cloud roundtrips.

-#### 📊 Bandwidth Optimization
+#### Bandwidth Optimization
-Reduce data egress costs and improve efficiency by **only sending mission-critical insights** back to the cloud.
+Reduce data egress costs and improve efficiency by only sending mission-critical insights back to the cloud.

-#### 🛡️ Enhanced Security
+#### Enhanced Security
-Keep sensitive data localized and leverage **robust security features** designed specifically for distributed environments.
+Keep sensitive data localized and leverage robust security features designed specifically for distributed environments.

-#### 🔄 Unmatched Resilience
+#### Unmatched Resilience
-Ensure application continuity even in **challenging or disconnected scenarios** with autonomous operation capabilities.
+Ensure application continuity even in challenging or disconnected scenarios with autonomous operation capabilities.

-#### 🚀 Simplified Deployment
+#### Simplified Deployment
-Deploy complex applications with ease using a **turnkey solution** that handles infrastructure complexity.
+Deploy complex applications with ease using a turnkey solution that handles infrastructure complexity.

 ## Core Components of the Armada Edge Platform